 For you young people who don’t know about the Chewits Monster:

 (Chewits are delicious, but back to business.)

-We cannot change the low interest rates; they are probably here to stay.
-If you have extra cash, I always recommend paying off debts (other than your mortgage) first.
+Since it looks like low-interest rates will be with us for some time, if you have extra cash, I always recommend paying off debts (other than your mortgage) first.
 If you are debt-free, here are some of the best investments to consider (higher grades mean lower risk and vice versa):